 - I did not receive an email notifying me that my Objectives Selection Form (or a course report) was available for my course.
 Who is the best person to contact?

-If you believe that you are not receiving any emails regarding your evaluations, please contact Nathan Dugat (firstname.lastname@example.org) and he will be happy to assist you.
+If you believe that you are not receiving any emails regarding your evaluations, please contact Dr. Siobhan Fleming (firstname.lastname@example.org) and she will be happy to assist you.

 Fortunately, you are still able to fill out your OSFs or view reports as they are available even if you did not receive an email.
 Just log in here using your Celt ID and password: https://stthom.campuslabs.com/faculty/